Smart Triage

 My role

-My main role was designing interactive UI prototypes that guided implementation and secured hospital buy-in.
-While the UX designer led flow mapping, I co-developed wireframes with the UX and Service Designer.
-I also worked closely with developers to ensure the designs were practical, aligned with the design system, and ready for clinical use.
+My main focus was designing interactive UI prototypes that supported implementation and helped secure hospital buy-in.
+I co-developed wireframes with the UX and Service Designer and worked closely with developers to make sure everything was feasible, usable, and aligned with the design system.

 Approach and insights

-Analyzing existing solutions to find gaps and opportunities.
+Analyzing existing solutions to spot gaps and opportunities.

 Insights